-I am using the parallel of the sign of Jonah and the same sign for the resurrection to emphasize the lack of faith in Jesus
+I am using the parallel of the sign of Jonah as the token of Jesus being Jehovah (John 8:24) and the same sign for His resurrection to emphasize the lack of faith (belief) in Jesus.
+Jesus speaks what God Father puts in His mouth and we must speak what Jesus puts in our mouth iota for iota, without any disagreement, to be saved (Ezekiel 33:13).

 The resurrection day: a test in obedience and Faith in Jesus